sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 situation where *N* = 2, let’s repeat the exercise for sample sizes from 1 to 10.
 If we plot the average sample mean and average sample standard deviation as a function of sample size, you get the results shown in :numref:`fig-biasMeanSD`.
-On the left hand side (panel a) I’ve plotted the average sample mean and on the right hand side (panel b) I’ve plotted the average standard deviation.
+On the left hand side I’ve plotted the average sample mean and on the right hand side I’ve plotted the average standard deviation.
+The two plots are quite different: *on average*, the average sample mean is equal to the population mean.
+It is an **unbiased estimator**, which is essentially the reason why your best estimate for the population mean is the sample mean.\ [#]_ The plot on the right is quite
-The two plots are quite different:*on average*, the average sample mean is equal to the population mean.
-It is an **unbiased estimator**, which is essentially the reason why your best estimate for the population mean is the sample mean.\ [#]_ The plot on the right is quite different: on average, the sample standard deviation *s* is *smaller* than the population standard deviation *σ*.
+different: on average, the sample standard deviation *s* is *smaller* than the population standard deviation *σ*.
 It is a **biased estimator**.
 In other words, if we want to make a “best guess” :math:`\hat\sigma` about the value of the population standard deviation *σ* we should make sure our guess is a little bit larger than the sample standard deviation *s*.